Report on Government Services 2023

 - are high quality, affordable, flexible and can be implemented across a range of settings

 - are delivered in a safe, nurturing and inclusive environment

 - target improved access for, and participation by, Aboriginal and Torres Strait Islander, vulnerable and disadvantaged children.

 Governments aim for ECEC services to meet these objectives in an equitable and efficient manner.

 The ECEC sector provides a range of services for children based on their age and education, care and development needs.
 ECEC services provide the following broad service types:

-- Child care services — provide education and care services to children aged 0–12 years including the following service types: centre based day care; family day care; outside school hours care (OSHC); and other care (see the 'Key terms and references' tab for definitions).
+- Child care services — provide education and care services to children aged 0–12 years including the following service types: centre based day care; family day care; outside school hours care (OSHC); and other care (see the 'Explanatory material' tab for definitions).

 - Preschool services — are services that deliver a preschool program.
 A ‘preschool program’ is a structured, play‑based learning program, delivered by a qualified teacher, aimed at children in the year or two before they commence full time schooling (table 3.1).

 |Preschool program|| Transition to primary school|

 |State/Territory||Program name||Age of entry — preschool program in year before full time schooling (YBFS)||School year||Age of entry|